RamitSharma991/iOS16/README.md

 ## distributed actors

+## Swift Actors
+- designed to protect you from low-level data races in the same process
+- compile-time enforced actor isolation checks

+## Distributed actors
 - an extension of Swift’s actor model that simplifies development of distributed systems.
+- designed to protect you from low-level data races across multiple processes e.g., communication among multiple devices or servers in a cluster